PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the decoder BatchMatMul/Add/ExpandDims/Transpose/TransposeConv adapter rewrite to `passes/decoder_deconv_layout.py`.
-One `ModelIRGraphIndex` proves both matrix operands, adjoints, batch broadcasting, bias broadcast, axis, exact rank-three and rank-four layout equations, deconvolution input position, fan-out, public boundaries, dtype, quantization, and graph order before mutation.
-Shared bias and axis constants are cloned transactionally.
-The former 193-line lowerer helper is now an 11-line compatibility adapter.
+The latest implementation unit moves the terminal decoder Transpose/Squeeze/Mean/Squeeze rewrite to `passes/terminal_squeeze_mean_layout.py`.
+One `ModelIRGraphIndex` proves both Squeeze axes, the kept-dimension Mean axis, every rank-four/rank-three/rank-two shape and dynamic-signature equation, producer order, fan-out, public boundaries, dtype, quantization, and the unchanged final-output contract before mutation.
+A shared Mean-axis constant is cloned transactionally.
+The former 152-line lowerer helper is now an 11-line compatibility adapter.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.